Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 Best Buy

-Best Buy had a Cyber Monday Xbox Series X and Xbox Series S restock last week.
-If anyone is likely to get more consoles before Christmas, it's Best Buy.
+Best Buy had a Cyber Monday Xbox Series X and Xbox Series S restock so if anyone is likely to get more consoles before Christmas, it's Best Buy.
 We don't know if it's got more up its sleeve, but we'll be keeping an eye on the website.View Deal

 GameStop